sidf3ar/To-Do-App/README.md

 #Prerequisites
 HTML5, CSS, JS, and a bit about Apache Cordova to port the App.

-#Feel free to use the code
+#Feel free to use this app,its code and assets.
+Just do not be evil :smiley: